-Introduced in 1941 and discontinued in 1948, the Skyline was one of the most popular pens of its era.
+Introduced in the second half of 1940 and discontinued in 1948, the Skyline was one of the most popular pens of its era.
 Generous wartime production allowances played their part, but its radical styling and consistently smooth and responsive nibs made it a favorite of writers then and now.

 Eversharp was a pioneer in hiring well-known industrial designers (the Loewy-designed Symphony was introduced in 1948); for the Skyline, it turned to Henry Dreyfuss, whose credits included numerous icons of modernist design.
 Few books on Dreyfuss mention his work for Eversharp, though the connection with his other prewar streamline designs the 20th Century Limited, for example is obvious.
 This is not accidental: as this essay notes, Dreyfuss later rejected streamlining, and did his best to minimize the extent to which he had contributed to that style.